avigad/mathematics_in_lean_source/source/introduction.rst

 So here is your mission, should you choose to accept it: dive in, try the exercises, come to Zulip with questions, and have fun.
 But be forewarned:
-interactive theorem prover will challenge you to think about mathematics and mathematical reasoning in fundamentally new ways.
+interactive theorem proving will challenge you to think about mathematics and mathematical reasoning in fundamentally new ways.
 Your life may never be the same.